Professional negligence solicitor Emma Slade looks at the importance of the retainer in surveyors negligence claims

 You may have noticed I mentioned that Radford & Boston sent Mrs Littlewood an invoice.
 She didn’t pay it and so on 1st August, Mr Radford wrote to Mrs Littlewood and said he was no longer prepared to act for her whilst the fees remained outstanding.
 They were not paid, Radford & Boston did no more on the matter and the 8th November 2000 deadline sailed past without an application to the LVT being made.

 As a result of this, Mrs Littlewood had to negotiate a price with the Landlord direct and purchase the extension outside of the Act.
 Had she been able to get the extension under the Act, she would only have had to pay £385,000 for her premium; instead, she had to pay £485,000.
-She blamed Mr Radford and brought a professional negligence claim against the surveyor.
+She blamed Mr Radford and brought a surveyors negligence claim for compensation.

 This appears to be a harsh conclusion as, for all intents and purposes, Radford & Boston considered that Mrs Littlewood was no longer their client and so the duty to keep reminding her of the date had extinguished along with their retainer.
 The case highlights two things: firstly, surveyors – and indeed other professionals – are under a duty to repeat important advice, information and dates to their client, especially if the information relates to deadlines or limitation periods.
 Secondly, the professional must be unequivocal when terminating a retainer.
 Simply stating that you will not act whilst the fees remain unpaid is insufficient; it must be made explicit that the professional is terminating the retainer and ceasing to act.
 Only when such clear cut and unambiguous statements are made, will any subsequent duty a surveyor may owe to the client be terminated.

-For free initial advice on professional negligence claims please email Emma at [email protected]
+For free initial guidance on making a surveyors negligence claim please email us at [email protected] or call our helpline on 0333 888 0404